 When people think about growing in their relationship with God, they often think of classes, or books, or retreats.
 All of those are very helpful, but we believe that transformation also occurs in the mundane aspects of life: family, friends, work, personal devotion, and in the sheer perseverance of following Jesus even on the difficult days.

-Throughout Scripture and church history, the spiritual discipline of Spiritual Friendships have been a key component to personal, day-by-day transformation.
-Spiritual Friends talk regularly about their faith, share normal life together, encourage one another, and challenge one another to welcome God's gospel in their lives.
-It's a simple but powerful idea!
-The practice of Spiritual Friendship has been largely lost in our culture, and we want to help recover it.
+Throughout Scripture and church history, the spiritual discipline of Gospel Friendships have been a key component to personal, day-by-day transformation.
+Gospel Friends talk regularly about their faith, share normal life together, encourage one another, and challenge one another to welcome God's gospel in their lives.
+It's simple, but powerful!
+The practice of Gospel Friendship has been largely lost in our culture, and we want to help recover it.

-There are two stages to our Spiritual Friendship ministry at Church of the Advent:
+There are two stages to our Gospel Friendship ministry at Church of the Advent:

 1. RELATIONAL DISCIPLESHIP